 Ever the student, I am currently completing my PhD in Human Development, Learning, and Culture at the University of British Columbia (UBC).
 My research interests include exploring the effects of yoga and mindfulness practices on the health and well-being of young people and educators.
 My master’s thesis investigated early adolescents’ experiences with MindUP, a mindfulness-based social and emotional learning program offered in many schools around the world.
 Since 2012, I have worked as a Research Assistant in Dr. Kimberly Schonert-Reichl’s Social and Emotional Learning Lab and, more recently, at the Human Early Learning Partnership at UBC.
 I have worked on several studies evaluating the effectiveness of mindfulness education programs for children and teens, as well as other social and emotional learning programs, such as the Random Acts of Kindness Program.

 I am continually deepening my study of yoga.
 I have completed more than 1000 hours of yoga teacher training.
 I offer my profound thanks to my inspirational teachers: Maalaa, Megha Nancy Buttenheim, Chris Chavez, Madhuri Phillips, Gloria Latham, Shakta Kaur Khalsa, Kimberly Schonert-Reichl, and each and every one of my students.

-In my free time, I love dancing, singing with my husband, relaxing with my two cats, hiking in the beautiful BC rainforest, and breathing in the ocean air on Wreck Beach.
+In my free time, I love dancing and singing with my husband and son, relaxing with my two cats, hiking in the beautiful BC rainforest, and breathing in the ocean air at Spanish Banks.